st0pli/LafTools/docs/it/README.md

 - Immagini Docker disponibili ed edizione portatile
 - Supporti extra come appunti, manuali, ecc...

+# 🌱 Cosa significa il nome?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Anteprima

 > LafTools è ancora in fase di sviluppo, la sua interfaccia utente, le dipendenze o i prerequisiti potrebbero essere modificati in base alle necessità.